Emergency contraception

 Instructions for use

-The instructions for use vary depending on the pill recommended by the healthcare professional.
-Nausea and vomiting are possible after taking the pill.
-A pharmacist can be consulted to see if anti-nausea and anti-vomiting medication might help.
+The instructions for use vary depending on the pill recommended by your healthcare professional.
+Nausea or vomiting may occur after taking the pill.
+You can check with a pharmacist to see if medication for nausea and vomiting could help.

-A woman can take the emergency pill more than once since it is not dangerous for her health.
-However, it is not a contraceptive method but rather an emergency method.
+The emergency pill can be taken more than once, as it is not harmful to your health.
+However, it is not a regular method of contraception, but rather an emergency method.

 Where can I get the emergency pill?